 Remove Filters Applied

-- To edit the currently applied Filters, click the 'Filters' button.
+2. To edit the currently applied Filters, click the 'Filters' button.
+This will also provide the opportunity to clear the existing Filter(s).

 ⚠️ Applied Filters are sticky.
-If you set a filter, it will stay applied until you change it or remove it.
+If you set a filter, it will stay applied until you change it, remove it, or refresh the browser.
 Be aware that when you come back to Contacts, the Filter may still be applied.
 To avoid confusion, always look for a number on the 'Filter' button.

 👍 This concludes removing filters that were applied to contacts.